alex/what-happens-when/README.rst

 performed, as well as modify the page or its layout, causing another round of page rendering and painting.

+After these processes, the browser continues to manage the webpage's display, handling any user interactions that may require further updates or changes to the page.
+Additionally, the Window Server plays a role in managing graphical user interface elements, ensuring smooth rendering and interaction with the webpage.

 .. _`Creative Commons Zero`: https://creativecommons.org/publicdomain/zero/1.0/
 .. _`"CSS lexical and syntax grammar"`: http://www.w3.org/TR/CSS2/grammar.html
 .. _`Punycode`: https://en.wikipedia.org/wiki/Punycode